 The ridge cap should, of course, be straight, and any exposed nails on the last piece of ridge cap must be caulked.
 Starter strip should be used on all the eaves and gable ends.
 Verify there is ice and water shield was used – Minnesota weather demands it.

 5 – Nail patterns

 In several random locations, we will lift up a shingle and verify the nailing pattern.
 Manufacturers provide specifications that should be followed on nail type, size, and pattern.
 At this time we also make sure the shingles are adhering properly – based on how long ago the roof was installed.

 If the house has gutters, make sure that on all the inside corners, the valley metal is cut back to allow water to go into the gutter.

-At Midwest Exteriors, we thoroughly inspect every roof that we install to ensure that it passes manufacturer specifications as well as local building codes.
+At Midwest Roofing, Siding & Windows, we thoroughly inspect every roof that we install to ensure that it passes manufacturer specifications as well as local building codes.
 To learn more about our roofing systems, contact us today.